auchenberg/dinero-printer/README.md

 3. Add `Dinero Printer` in OSX's `Printers & Scanners` settings by clicking `Add`

+4. CLick the Dinero logo in your toolbar, go to Option and enter your API key + secret.

-4. Bam, ready to print to Dinero.
+5. Bam, ready to print to Dinero.

 ## Development